 Certifiers play a crucial role in many markets with asymmetric information: by their ability to make private information more public, they reduce informational asymmetries and thereby have the potential to enhance economic efficiency.
 However, most certifiers are guided by incentives other than directly promoting efficiency.
 Commercial certifiers for instance aim at maximizing profits and these goals may well be in conflict with enhancing aggregate efficiency or providing full and unbiased information to market participants.
 A typical example are credit rating agencies, who provide critical services to financial markets, and who, because of their questionable performance during the financial crisis of 2007-09, have much fallen under the scrutiny of regulators.
 Addressing a possible misalignment of incentives, regulators have pointed to the certifiers' fee structure as one of the main drivers of these problems.
-Problems of these problems of these problems of these problems of these problems. tification outcomes-as has been common for credit rating agencies before the financial crisis-for inviting certification inflation, i.e., the practice of awarding better certificates than warranted.
+Specifically, regulators blame fee structures that are increasing in certification outcomes-as has been common for credit rating agencies before the financial crisis-for inviting certification inflation, i.e., the practice of awarding better certificates than warranted.
 Regulatory proposals in the aftermath of the financial crisis, such as the Cuomo reform and the Franken amendment to the Dodd-Frank act, stipulate the use of flat fees that are paid upfront and irrespective of the certification outcome.